Justice and civil status

 Contact an assistance and information resource for victims of crime.

-Consult the following resources about intimate image sharing (in French only):
+Consult the following documents about intimate image sharing (in French only):

 - Napperon - Partage sans consentement d’une image intime (PDF 461 Kb)